 The Apollo 11 mission was

 After the Apollo 11 mission U.S. sentiment shifted towards spending less on space exploration.
 Fewer people were interested in watching moon walks.
 During the Apollo 12 moon walk Astronaut Alan Bean accidentally moved the camera so it faced the sun.
 This ended the view of the moon walk for the home audience.
 During one lunar mission viewers got to see the same view of the lunar landscape for a long time with astronauts out of sight.
 The astronauts didn’t come back into view and the feed ended with a quick camera movement and the astronauts turning off the camera.
 The last lunar mission was Apollo 17 in December 1972.
 NASA cancelled 3 other planned lunar missions.
 NASA began the Skylab missions in 1973.
 The last Skylab mission was in 1974.
 The last Apollo mission, Apollo18, was the Apollo-Soyuz mission in 1975.
-Then the U.S. went through its longest gap between human space flights.
+Then the U.S. went through a long gap between human space flights.
 NASA didn’t send anyone into space until STS-1, the first Columbia mission.
-While humans haven’t left low earth orbit since Apollo 17 crewless spacecraft have extensively explored the solar system and Voyager 1 is in interstellar space.
+The last space shuttle mission, STS-135, ended on July 21, 2011.
+NASA hasn't sent a spacecraft with a person on board since.
+While humans haven’t left low earth orbit since Apollo 17 crewless spacecraft have extensively explored the solar system and Voyagers 1 and 2 are in interstellar space and transmitted information from interstellar space.

 Tom Lehrer - Satirist